CFAL-2-0/CFAL_onboarding/README.md

 * [MobaXTerm](https://mobaxterm.mobatek.net/download.html) A powerful remote access tool, typically used for SSH connections but can be used for remote desktop connections as well.
 * [WinSCP](https://winscp.net/eng/download.php) WinSCP (Windows SCP) is a file transfer software.
 Makes it easy to transfer a large number of files between computers.

+## Getting a Vega account (ERAU HPC)
+Request a Vega account [here](https://myerauedu.sharepoint.com/sites/IT/SitePages/research-support.aspx?web=1), it will submit a support ticket on your behalf to the Linux/HPC staff.

 ## Using Teams
+CFAL uses Microsoft Teams to communicate and store files (usually documents, PowerPoints, and simulation files).
+There are a couple of things you should do to set yourself up in Teams.

+1. First of all, make sure you are a member of the CFAL 2.0 team.
+2. In the "Research" channel, under the files tab, make a folder for yourself.
+This is where your weekly update slides will live.
+It is important that your weekly update slides are in a shared space so PIs can access your work whenever.
+3. Copy the PowerPoint template from General/Files into your Research folder.
+4. It is useful to have Teams files within your file system.
+The easiest way to do this is to have OneDrive connected to your OS and, in Research/files, click the "Add shortcut to OneDrive" button.
+You'll see a shortcut that looks like "CFAL 2.0 - Research" in your OneDrive home directory.